JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 _Extensions_ are the most common way for a plugin to extend the IntelliJ Platform's functionality in a way that is not as straightforward as adding an action to a menu or toolbar.

-The following are some of the most common tasks accomplished using extensions:
+The following are some of the most common tasks achieved using extensions:

 * The `com.intellij.toolWindow` extension point allows plugins to add [tool windows](tool_windows.md) (panels displayed at the sides of the IDE user interface);
 * The `com.intellij.applicationConfigurable` and `com.intellij.projectConfigurable` extension points allow plugins to add pages to the [Settings dialog](settings.md);